antireaction/queerrights-en/docs/transrights/genderidentity.md

 #### Truthful until proven otherwise

-Why would trans people want to lie to you about having gender dysphoria and/or euphoria?
+Why would trans people want to lie to you about having gender dysphoria and/or euphoria, and hence a gender identity that must be causing it?
 People should be assumed to be saying the truth about their own experiences unless proven otherwise by a more credible source, which - when it comes to feelings, perceptions, and experiences - doesn't really exist, at least not currently nor in the near future.
 Just like in court, where people are (or at least should be considered) innocent until proven otherwise, not the other way around, one should assume people are truthful and have no maliscious intentions unless proven otherwise.
 That should be the null hypothesis.

 Furthermore, scientific study is not the only nor always best way of acquiring knowledge.
 Suppose a study was released which claimed certain colours, e.g. blue, or feelings, e.g. anger, do not exist - would you really believe them?
 Most likely not, as the experience of too many people contradicts it's findings, your own probably too.
 Many people have seen the colour blue (except for people born fully blind or colourblind people) and felt anger at some point in their lives.
 Just because our scientific methods may not be advanced enough yet to measure such experiences, does not mean that they do not exist.